hpe-storage/co-deployments/helm/charts/hpe-csi-driver/README.md

 To enable dynamic provisioning of volumes through the use of `PersistentVolumeClaim` API objects, a `StorageClass` needs to be declared on the cluster.
 Please see the [HPE CSI Driver for Kubernetes](https://github.com/hpe-storage/csi-driver) repository for the official documentation for this Helm chart.
 Also, it's helpful for be familar with [persistent storage concepts](https://kubernetes.io/docs/concepts/storage/volumes/) in Kubernetes prior to deploying stateful workloads.

 ## Support
-The HPE CSI Driver for Kubernetes Helm chart is considered beta software.
+The HPE CSI Driver for Kubernetes Helm chart is considered beta software and only works with the HPE Nimble Storage CSP.
 Do not use for production and do not contact HPE for support.
 Please file any issues, questions or feature requests [here](https://github.com/hpe-storage/co-deployments/issues).
 You may also join our Slack community to chat with HPE folks close to this project.
 We hang out in `#NimbleStorage` and `#Kubernetes` at [slack.hpedev.io](https://slack.hpedev.io/).

 ## Contributing
 We value all feedback and contributions.
 If you find any issues or want to contribute, please feel free to open an issue or file a PR.
 More details in [CONTRIBUTING.md](CONTRIBUTING.md)